sethurbach/Obsidian-Cookbook/README.md

 6. Ensure Templates is enabled
 7. Open settings > Templates
 8. Set Template folder location to the Templates folder
+9. After setting up, feel free to delete this README file and the images it uses

 ## New Recipe
 - Create a new recipe in the Recipe folder